 Some Q&A

 Yes, they definitely make life easier!
-I'll talk about two below, not because they're the best, but because they are the two I've used myself.
+I'll talk about some options that I've used myself.
 Feel free to try others, there's plenty out there.